chen7david/objection-mixin/README.md

 # Objection Mixin
+Objection Mixin adds:
+- sync
+- getById
+- getByKey
-Objection Mixin adds sync, getById and getByKey functionality to your classes, while automatically setting your class tablenames and timestamps to an ISOString.
+- automatic password hashing (powered by bcrypt) functionality to your classes, while automatically setting your class tablenames and timestamps to an ISOString.

 ## Getting Started
 Below is an example to help you get started.